unofficial-sendoh/other_template/_posts/2018-5-2-Up-&-Running-of-Image-Data-Analysis-Using-Numpy-&-OpenCV-Part-1.md

 ## Splitting Layers

 Now, we know that each pixel of the image is represented by three integers.
-Splitting the image into seperate colour components is just a matter of pulling out the correct slice of the image array.
+Splitting the image into separate color components is just a matter of pulling out the correct slice of the image array.

 ```python
 import numpy as np